Azure-Samples/communication-services-javascript-quickstarts/callautomation-multiple-dial-out/README.md

 |---|---|---|
 |sample|<table><tr><td>Typescript</tr></td></table>|<table><tr><td>azure</td><td>azure-communication-services</td></tr></table>|

-# Connect to a room call using Call Automation SDK
+# Multiple Dial Out using Call Automation SDK

-In this quickstart sample, we cover how you can use Call Automation SDK to connect to an active Azure Communication Services (ACS) Rooms call with a connect endpoint.
+In this quickstart sample, we cover how you can use the Call Automation SDK to perform multiple dial-outs using Azure Communication Services (ACS) calls.
+This involves creating and managing several outgoing calls simultaneously and dynamically moving participants between these active calls.
-This involves creating a room call with room id and users and enabling PSTN dial out to add PSTN participant(s).

 ## Prerequisites